Do I Need a Bass Preamp Pedal?

 While it’s clear that bass preamp pedals have many plus-points, there are some snags that put traditionalists off buying them.
 The most debated issue is their supposed lack of realism.
 Some bassists simply believe that preamp pedals do not deliver a convincing “amp-like” sound or feel, which ultimately leaves them feeling uninspired.
 This is something that older units are guilty of, but modern bass preamps are far more advanced and can offer tones considered more authentic — especially those that feature cabinet emulation.

 Another downside is obviously their lack of physical speakers.
-This means that they can’t emit a room-filling sound unless connected to a PA system or bass amp.
-So if you’re a gigging musician, you will always need to make sure that a venue has a speaker setup that you can plug your preamp pedal into.
-It would be very unusual for a venue to not accommodate for that, but it’s certainly something that you’d have to keep in mind.
+This means that they can’t emit a room-filling sound unless connected to a PA system or bass amp/cab.
+So if you’re a gigging musician, you’ll always need to make sure that a venue has a speaker setup that you can plug your preamp pedal into.
+It would be unusual for a venue to not accommodate for that, but it’s certainly something that you’d have to keep in mind.

 What is the Best Bass Preamp Pedal?

 There is no definitive “best bass preamp pedal”, especially as tone is completely subjective!
-But there are a few brands that are particularly favoured by bassists, notably Darkglass, DSM & Humboldt, Tech 21 and EBS.
+But there are a few brands that are particularly favoured by bassists — namely Darkglass, DSM & Humboldt, Tech 21, EBS and Gallien-Krueger.
 With plenty of products between them that span a variety of different price-points, you’re practically spoilt for choice when it comes to bass preamps.

 Darkglass Bass Preamp Pedals